Kachur Family Recipes

 6. Add the roux-paprika mixture to the chicken-onion-stock pan, and mix to combine.
 Let the full mixture simmer for about 30 to 45 minutes, or until the sauce has thickened and chicken is cooked through (safe internal temperature: ≥165°F).
 Season cautiously with additional paprika, salt, and pepper.

-7. Let the mixture cool briefly, then mix in the sour cream to thicken it up.
-Serve over a starch like mashed potatoes, egg noodles, or spaetzle.
+7. Turn off the heat, let the mixture cool about 5 minutes, and then mix in the sour cream to thicken it up (you want it to cool a little so the sour cream doesn’t curdle).
+Serve over a starch like mashed potatoes, egg noodles, or spätzle.

 8. Bask in the ensuing adulation.